Kobalt 18V Li-ion Cordless Impact Wrench Review

 One thing we did note was that there was no delay for the LED light.
 We would think that when working on cars, you never have enough light when and where you need it.
-Having an impromptu flash light built into the Impact Wrench would have been quite handy.
+Having an impromptu flashlight built into the Impact Wrench would have been quite handy.
 With this tool, as soon as you touch the trigger, the motor starts running.
 Let go, and the light goes right out.
-In future models we’d love to see a 10 second delay or other similar solution.
+In future models, we’d love to see a 10-second delay or other similar solution.

-We put on a battery where the battery level gauge indicated that it was about 1/2 charged.
-It started its 30 minute countdown.
-After 5 minutes we removed the battery from the charger and the battery level indicator showed that it was fully charged.
-Just for fun, we stuck it back on the charger and it again started a 30 minute countdown.
-Again, the timer is neat – but expect roughly a full 30 minute charge for any battery you stick on it.
+We put on a battery where the battery level gauge indicated it was about 1/2 charged.
+It started its 30-minute countdown.
+After 5 minutes we removed the battery from the charger.
+The battery level indicator showed that it was fully charged.
+Just for fun, we stuck it back on the charger, and it again started a full countdown.
+Again, the timer is neat – but expect roughly a full 30-minute charge for any battery you stick on it.

-We used this tool like it was going out of style.
+We used the Kobalt 18V Li-ion cordless impact wrench like it was going out of style.
 And you know what?
 We discovered that it’s one of those tools that everyone perks up when you’re using it around them.
 They can’t help but stare at you as you pop lug nuts off their truck with the 18V Cordless Impact Wrench.
 It’s not natural… or maybe it’s not yet perceived as natural.
-The good news is that, based on our use of the tool so far, we’d have to say that it offers great bang for the buck and makes flat tire changes and brake jobs a breeze.
+The good news is that, based on our use of the tool so far, we’d have to say that it offers great bang for the buck.
+It makes flat tire changes and brake jobs a breeze.
 In fact, on the next long road trip I take, I am going to make sure to throw it in the trunk!